onamission/ttmvc/README.md

 To use:
  * Download/Checkout to local Document Root folder
  * Create the database structure (tables & fields) in a local DB
+ * Open the public/.htaccess file and change the directory in line 4 to match your structure
  * Open the app/config/config.php file
    * Enter Database credentials and specifics
    * Change URLROOT value